-3.40 mx_area_detector_set_geometrical_mode
+3.44 mx_area_detector_set_geometrical_mode

-mx_area_detector_set_geometrical_mode - change the area detector to use Geometrical mode image sequences mx_status_type mx_area_detector_set_geometrical_mode (MX_RECORD record, long num_frames, double exposure_time, double gap_time, double exposure_multiplier, double gap_multiplier);
+mx_area_detector_set_geometrical_mode - change the area detector to use Geometrical mode image sequences mx_status_type mx_area_detector_set_geometrical_mode (MX_RECORD record, long num_frames, double exposure_time, double frame_time, double exposure_multiplier, double gap_multiplier);

 Geometrical mode sequences are currently only supported by the AVIEX PCCD-170170 CCD detector.
 Geometrical mode sequences are multiframe sequences that take the number of frames requested by the num_frames argument.
 For the first frame, the duration of the exposure time in seconds will be the value requested by the exposure_time argument.
-The gap between the first and the second frames in seconds will be the time requested by the gap_time.
+The gap in seconds between the first and the second frames will be the frame_time minus the exposure_time and the detector readout time.
 For each subsequent frame, the exposure time will be the exposure time for the previous frame multiplied by the value of the exposure_multipler argument.
 Similarly, the duration of the gap between frames will be the previous gap time multiplied by the value of the gap_multiplier argument.
 This means that the exposure time and the gap time will continue to get longer as the sequence progresses.